typedb/typedb/spec.md

 ## Basics of schemas

+### (Theory) Clauses and execution

-* ✅ Kinds of definition clauses:
+* Kinds of definition clauses:
   * `define`: adds **schema type axioms** or **schema constraints**
   * `undefine`: removes axioms or constraints
   * `redefine`: both removes and adds axioms or constraints
-* ✅ Loose categories for the main schema components:
+* Loose categories for the main schema components:
   * **Type axioms**: comprises user-defined axioms for the type system (types, subtypes, dependencies).
   * **Constraints**: postulated constraints that the database needs to satisfy.
   * **Triggers**: actions to be executed based on database changes (_Note_: to be renamed)
   * **Value types**: types for primitive and structured values.
   * **Functions**: parametrized query templates ("pre-defined logic")
-* ✅ For execution and validation of definitions see "Transactionality" section
+* Execution:
+  * Each statement in a single clause is executed as described in this section (this, e.g., adds or removes statements from the type system)
+  * By the end of the clause (up to automatic clean-up operation) the type system must be in a valid state, otherwise the clause is rejected

+### (Feature) Pipelines and match-define's

 * 🔮 Definition clauses can be pipelined:
   * _Example_:
     ```